 There are around 12,000 different compounds within the PFAS class that have been identified so far, with only three regulated in Australia.

-According to recent international research led by the University of New South Wales, significant portion of surface and groundwater worldwide surpasses international advisories and regulations for PFAS levels, making our global source water likely exceeding PFAS safe drinking limits.
+According to recent international research led by the University of New South Wales, a significant portion of surface and groundwater worldwide surpasses international advisories and regulations for PFAS levels, making our global source water likely exceeding PFAS safe drinking limits.

 As studies increasingly reveal the myriad potential impacts of PFAS exposure, including the delay of puberty in girls, decreased bone density in adolescents and an increased risk of Type 2 diabetes in women – a number of class action lawsuits are in the works.